 - 1. For students with a conferred Bachelor's degree but who have not yet attempted graduate level work: - a.
-An official transcript showing a conferred Bachelor's degree from a regionally-accredited college or university in the United States or a foreign college or university which is approved by an international transcript evaluation organization recognized by Oklahoma Wesleyan University (see International Student Admissions Criteria). - b.
-An undergraduate GPA of 3.0 on a 4.0 scale (probationary admission may be granted for GPA's as low as 2.50). - For students with a conferred Bachelor's degree who have attempted graduate level work: - a.
-An official transcript showing a conferred Bachelor's degree from a regionally accredited college or university in the United States or a foreign college or university recognized by Oklahoma Wesleyan University (see International Students Admission Criteria.) - b.
+An official transcript showing a conferred Bachelor's degree from a regionallyaccredited college or university in the United States, a four-year college or university that is a member of a regional or faith-based accrediting organization that is recognized by the Council for Higher Education or a foreign college or university which is approved by an international transcript evaluation organization recognized by Oklahoma Wesleyan University (see International Student Admissions Criteria). - b.
+An undergraduate GPA of 3.0 on a 4.0 scale (probationary admission may be granted for GPA's as low as 2.50). - 2.
+For students with a conferred Bachelor's degree who have attempted graduate level work: - a.
+An official transcript showing a conferred Bachelor's degree from a regionally accredited college or university in the United States, a four-year college or university that is a member of a regional or faith-based accrediting organization that is recognized by the Council for Higher Education or a foreign college or university recognized by Oklahoma Wesleyan University (see International Students Admission Criteria.) - b.
 An undergraduate GPA of 3.0 on a 4.0 scale (probationary admission may be granted for GPA's as low as 2.5). - c.
 An official transcript for all institutions where graduate level work was attempted - d.
 A graduate GPA of 3.0 on a 4.0 scale (probationary acceptance may be considered for GPA's as low as 2.5) - e.
 If suspended at most recent graduate level institution, appeal must be made through the Readmission Committee OR Probation Committee - f.
 For applicants for whom English is a second language, students must submit an acceptable score on the Test of English as a Foreign Language (TOEFL), requiring a score greater than 69 internet-based, 190 computer-based or 525 paper-based.
 Students who have an earned degree from a U.S. institution are exempt from the TOEFL requirement.